parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 to slow an ongoing deal to the next quarter instead of closing it as quickly as possible.

-**Avoiding the Pitfall.** The first remedy is to not make goals high-stakes but informational.
+**Avoiding the Pitfall.** There is no way to avoid this pitfall if goals are high-stakes, as Campbell's Law states.
+The first remedy is to not make goals high-stakes but informational.
 An environment where metrics are thought of providing information and not to be used to reward or punish will be one where there is less temptation to distort metrics.
 The second remedy, where the goal is indeed high-stakes, is to not impose the metric and goal but to motivate those who will actually do the work to adopt the goal as a mission.
 This is what Pronovost did in the Keystone Initiative that I wrote about above.

 ## Pitfalls in Reporting